 Dear Media, Don't Underestimate Public Memory

 India and Indians have a long but fraught relationship with news.
-A report by the Broadcast Audience Research Council (BARC) earlier this year stated that in 2020, in the year of extended lockdowns, In the same year, , the time spent on digital news websites and apps surged by 40 per cent, even as revenue plummeted due to various factors.
+A report by the Broadcast Audience Research Council (BARC) earlier this year stated that in 2020, in the year of extended lockdowns, TV viewership grew by 9 per cent, and of that, the news genre saw the highest growth, at 27 per cent.
+In the same year, as The News Minute reported, the time spent on digital news websites and apps surged by 40 per cent, even as revenue plummeted due to various factors.

-While the digital news subscription model is still in its nascent stages in India, “broadcast television channels, like print media in India, are self-regulated and often have strong political affiliations and corporate ownership, with no regulations on cross-media ownership”, says the .
+While the digital news subscription model is still in its nascent stages in India, “broadcast television channels, like print media in India, are self-regulated and often have strong political affiliations and corporate ownership, with no regulations on cross-media ownership”, says the Reuters Institute Digital News Report 2021.
 The report also states, “the considerable popularity enjoyed by Republic TV’s online and offline platforms – which have both increased considerably since our last survey in 2019 – perhaps indicate the growing popularity of right-wing ideology propagated by the ruling party in India.”